Brewers vs. Dodgers Player Props Betting Odds

 Adames Stats

-- Adames has picked up a hit in three games in a row.
-In his last five games he is hitting .263 with a home run, a walk and five RBI.
+- Adames hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .316 with two home runs, a walk and eight RBI.

 Adames Recent Games